The Modern Critique of Biological Race in Forensic Anthropology

 Population-affinity language: "Metric analysis using FORDISC 3.1 was performed on eighteen Howells craniometric variables measured on the case cranium.
 Reference groups loaded for analysis were American White Male, American Black Male, American Hispanic Male, American Indian Male, Japanese Male, and Chinese Male from the Forensic Data Bank and Howells world sample.
 The analysis returned a classification of American White Male with a posterior probability of 0.62 and a typicality probability of 0.14, indicating that the cranium is a moderately typical member of the American White Male reference group.
 The next-best classification was American Hispanic Male with a posterior probability of 0.21.
 Morphoscopic trait scoring revealed: anterior nasal spine pronounced (score 3), nasal bone shape pinched, inter-orbital breadth narrow, inferior nasal aperture with a sharp sill.
 These morphoscopic findings are consistent with the metric classification.
 It is this examiner's opinion that the cranial morphology shows highest affinity to the Howells European reference samples.
 Race is not reported; population affinity is expressed in terms of metric similarity to documented reference groups."

-The second paragraph is longer.
-It is also substantively more useful: it tells the investigator which reference groups were compared (and therefore which were not), it quantifies the uncertainty (0.62 posterior probability rather than 0.38 assigned to all other groups combined), it provides an independent morphoscopic corroboration, and it anticipates the cross-examination on race terminology by explicitly addressing it.
+The second paragraph is longer and substantively more useful.
+It specifies which reference groups were compared and which were excluded, quantifies uncertainty as a posterior probability, provides independent morphoscopic corroboration, and pre-empts cross-examination on racial terminology by explicitly addressing it in the report.

 | Typological language | Population-affinity language | Why the change matters |